 In addition, the Premier League is short of options.
 Pogba has lit up the league but only in flashes and Man United wouldn’t be elated to sell him to a rival.
 He doesn’t fit in with City’s style, nor is a Jürgen Klopp style player so the chances of him moving anywhere in the Premier League seem slim.

-A return to Italy is not out of the question, and there has been serious talk about interests from Juventus where he made his name.
+A return to Italy is not out of the question according to sports betting new zealand, and there has been serious talk about interests from Juventus where he made his name.
 With Ronaldo already there, combining the two could be a wonderful thing for fans!

 But the most serious chat and links is relating to a move to Spain and one of the big two.
 Barcelona and Real Madrid have a history of making big name signings in the summer to keep fans interested, whether they need them or not!, and Pogba would fit the bill perfectly.
 Both Barcelona and Real Madrid need something to boost their aging and tired midfields and Pogba would be an ideal fit on all accounts.